fctg-pathaka/datatables-demo/README.md

 # Set up database

-1. Setup postgres databse as per sdv postgres main database
+1. Create postgres database and configure the database details into application-dev.properties.

 # How to setup the project: